+4.1 4.1.1 A - Black Forest ✓

+B - Sydney Opera House ✓

+C - Great Wall of China ✓

+D - Leaning Tower of Pisa ✓

+E - Ayers Rock ✓ / Uluru-Kata Tjuta National Park

+F - Niagara Falls ✓

+4.1.2 (a) 4 ✓ ✓

+Australia ✓ ✓ (b)

+Hiking ✓ ✓ (c)

+- Walking

+- Mountain biking

+- Skiing

+- Snowboarding

+- Swimming in lakes

+- Boating

+- 4.2 4.2.1 Overcrowding ✓✓

+- Mass tourism

-4.1 4.1.1 A - Black Forest ✓ B - Sydney Opera House ✓ C - Great Wall of China ✓ D - Leaning Tower of Pisa ✓ E - Ayers Rock✓ / Uluru-Kata Tjuta National Park F - Niagara Falls ✓ (6 x 1) (6) 4.1.2 (a) 4 ✓ ✓ (2) (b) Australia ✓✓ (2) (c) Hiking ✓✓ Walking Mountain biking Skiing Snowboarding Swimming in lakes Boating (2) 4.2 4.2.1 Overcrowding ✓✓ Mass tourism The total number of tourists received daily is greater than the total number of inhabitants of the city.
-(2) 4.2.2 The historic city is built on wooden platforms anchored into 118 small islands in a lagoon linked by canals and bridges. ✓✓ Venice is famous for its architecture and art, for example, narrow streets, canals, bridges, palaces, churches, monuments, museums and art galleries.
-Apart from walking, water is the main mode of transportation that is widely used by locals and tourists in Venice.
-Venice is one of the most beautiful cities in the world.
-(2) 4.2.3 litter. ✓✓ Water pollution was caused by fast-food packaging waste being dumped in the canals. ✓✓ The convenience of fast-food outlets influenced tourists not to support traditional Venetian sit-down restaurants.
-Tourists sat eating on bridges, narrow alleys, house doors, and shop windows blocking even further the already overcrowded city.
-The numerous fast-food outlets harmed the cultural heritage character of the city.
-Fast-food packaging waste attracts seagulls looking for food.
-(2 x 2) (4)
+- The total number of tourists received daily is greater than the total number of inhabitants of the city.

+- 4.2.2 The historic city is built on wooden platforms anchored into 118 small islands in a lagoon linked by canals and bridges. < - Venice is famous for its architecture and art, for example, narrow streets, canals, bridges, palaces, churches, monuments, museums and art galleries. - Apart from walking, water is the main mode of transportation that is widely used by locals and tourists in Venice. - Venice is one of the most beautiful cities in the world. - 4.2.3 Fast-food packaging waste contributed to an increase in litter. ✓✓

+Water pollution was caused by fast-food packaging waste being dumped in the canals. ✓✓

+- The convenience of fast-food outlets influenced tourists not to support traditional Venetian sit-down restaurants. - Tourists sat eating on bridges, narrow alleys, house doors, and shop windows blocking even further the already overcrowded city. - The numerous fast-food outlets harmed the cultural heritage character of the city. - Fast-food packaging waste attracts seagulls looking for food.

-4.2.4 The ban on cruise ships will reduce water and air pollution in the
+4.2.4 The ban on cruise ships will reduce water and air pollution in the Venice lagoon and canal. ✓ ✓